-If buying any item from new to dry your clothes inside over winter then the most cost effective option is the heated airer.
+If buying any item from new to dry your clothes inside over winter then one of the most cost effective options is the heated airer.

-Especially if you buy this Lakeland bundle offer of airer + cover for £143.98.
+Especially if you buy this Lakeland bundle offer of airer + cover for £139.98 – saving an extra £10.

-Only the Heat Pump dryer comes anywhere near in terms of cost per load.
+Only the Heat Pump dryer or the dehumidifier and traditional airer come anywhere near in terms of cost per load.

-Even then it would take ~20,000 wash-loads for it to start to pay off (or over 60 years of washing for an average family!).
+Even then it would take ~20,000 wash-loads for investing in a heat pump dryer to start to pay off (or over 60 years of washing for an average family!).